petervnv/roundcube_openpgp/README.md

 Features
 --------
-- E-mail PGP signing
+- e-mail OpenPGP signing and verification
-- E-mail PGP encryption and decryption
+- e-mail OpenPGP encryption and decryption
-- Secure key storage (HTML5 local storage)
+- key storage (HTML5 local storage)
-- Key generation
+- key pair generation
-- Key lookups against PGP Secure Key Servers
+- key lookups against PGP Secure Key Servers

 Key storage
 -----------
-The keys are stored client side using HTML5 web storage.
+The keys are stored client side using HTML5 local storage.
 Private keys are never transferred from the user's local storage.
 Private and public keys can be exported from the web storage and be used outside of Roundcube and equally externally generated keys can be imported and used inside Roundcube.

 Key lookups